Darken Image on Hover – Simple With 2 Blocks of CSS – No Plugin Required

 Explanation of the CSS

-The first block of CSS reduces the image brightness by a subtle 10 per cent on hover.
+The first block of CSS reduces the image brightness by a subtle 10% on hover.
 The transform aspect scales the image to be slightly bigger on hover.
-In many cases you will want to keep the scale to a low number to stop images going outside the viewport, which could easily happen when viewing on a mobile phone.
+In many cases, you will want to keep the scale to a low number to prevent pictures from extending outside the viewport, which can easily happen when viewing on a mobile phone.

-The second block of CSS dictates how long it will take the image to transition to darker.
+The second block of CSS dictates how long it will take for the image to transition to a darker state.
 In this case, the transition time is 0.3 seconds.

-The rationale for using the class of darker-90 is in case I want to have a different level of darkness for different images.
-In that case, I could call the class, for example, darker-80 and change the brightness value to 80 per cent, to reduce the brightness by 20 per cent.
+The rationale for using the class of darker-90 is that I may want to have a different level of darkness for other images.
+In that case, I could call the class, for example, darker-80, and change the brightness value to 80 per cent, reducing the brightness by 20 per cent.

-You could change the filter: brightness element of the CSS to show a lighter image on hover by giving a percentage of 110.
+You can change the filter: brightness element of the CSS to show a lighter image on hover by setting the percentage to 110.
 I prefer making the images darker on hover.
 The reason is that an image already light around the edges might lose contrast against a white page background.
 This could happen where the sky is more white than blue, as in the image example used on this page.

 Example of CSS Code to Darken Image on Hover and Show Bigger Image on Hover

-If you are on a desktop computer, you can hover over the image with your mouse, and observe the subtle change in brightness and size.
+If you are using a desktop computer, you can hover your mouse over the image and observe the subtle changes in brightness and size.

 Darken image on hover with CSS applied.